 \usepackage[a4paper, total={6in, 8in}]{geometry}

-Open an example of the geometry package in Overleaf
+Open this example in Overleaf

-command in the preamble.
+• use the \geometry command in the preamble.

 For example, let's create a document with legal paper size, landscape orientation and a 2 in margin: